 Treatments and drugs

 In treating Zollinger-Ellison syndrome, doctors treat the tumors as well as the ulcers.
-If your doctor can remove the tumors, which are what cause the ulcers, then ulcer treatment may no longer be needed.
+If your doctor can remove the tumors, then ulcer treatment may no longer be needed.

 Treatment of tumors